Scott A. Stanley

-Scott A. Stanley, EdD, RRT, FAARC is the Provost and Vice President of Academic Affairs at Granite State College (GSC).
+Scott A. Stanley, EdD, RRT, FAARC is the Provost and Vice President of Academic Affairs at Granite State College (GSC), and the Chair of the Academic Technology Steering Committee.
 Dr. Stanley has previously served as the Vice Provost for Graduate Studies and Strategic Research providing leadership for the Office of Graduate Studies, Strategic Research, Library Services, and Innovations Group.
 He was the founding Dean of Graduate Studies responsible for issues related to graduate curriculum, graduate culture, faculty recruitment and development, policies and procedures, marketing and recruitment strategies, and needs assessment.
 A major focus of the work was gaining NEASC approval for a substantive change in degree offering for the institution.

 Prior to GSC he served as the Associate Dean for Undergraduate Affairs at Northeastern University’s College of Professional Studies (CPS).
 At CPS he was responsible for academic and faculty affairs across the myriad of undergraduate degree and certificate programs.
 During his tenure at CPS he created several graduate degrees, undergraduate fast-track programs, minors and degree-completion curricula.
 Dr. Stanley assisted in the development and execution of Foundation Year (innovative first-year college), and curricula for international partnerships in China, Brazil, and Singapore.
 He served as the Director of the undergraduate and graduate Respiratory Care Programs.
 Dr. Stanley has held several faculty appointments at community college and university level.